codefresh-io/docs.codefresh.io/_docs/installation/on-premises/codefresh-on-prem.md

 ## Post-installation generic platform configuration
 Generic configuration options that do not impact the Helm chart are described below.

+### Disable user and team management via Codefresh UI

+If you use an external provider, such as Terraform or an IdP (Identity Provider), to provision users and teams, you can disable user/team operations in the Codefresh UI.
+Blocking user- and team-related operations in the UI means that admins cannot make changes locally that may conflict with or override those via the external provider.

+These are the operations blocked in the Codefresh UI:
+* Adding/updating/deleting users
+* Adding/updating/deleting teams
+* Defining/updating roles for users
+* Defining/updating SSO provider for users

+**How to**
+* Enable `disableUserManagement` in Feature management.

 ### Selectively enable SSO provider for account
 Codefresh supports out-of-the-box Git logins with your local username and password, your Git provider, or your SSO provider if SSO is configured.